pvcaptest/pvcaptest/README.md

 `pip install notebook` \
 `pip install nodejs`

-Exclude the packages that are already installed on your machine.
+Exclude the packages from the above list that are already installed on your machine.